Last updated January 16, 2023.

 Anandamide, like other neurotransmitters, is broken down quickly, but chocolate contains compounds that slow anandamide’s breakdown.

-It’s also thought that the theobromine in chocolate causes the brain to produce more anandamide.
-(25)
+It’s also thought that chocolate may cause the brain to produce more anandamide.

-All these mechanisms work together to increase anandamide and give you a temporary mood boost from eating chocolate.
-(26)
+All these mechanisms work together to boost the level of anandamide and temporarily improve mood when eating chocolate.

-If you are a chocoholic, you might want to blame anandamide which is suspected of contributing to the addictive nature of chocolate.
-(27)
+If you are a chocoholic, you might want to blame anandamide which is suspected of contributing to chocolate’s addictive nature.

 To get the most anandamide from chocolate, eat the least adulterated chocolate you can find.